hivesolutions/scudum/README.md

 A simple Linux distribution for usage in colony, viriatum and tiberium distributed solutions.

+The distribution is meant to provide a simple raw system that should be configured from configuration servers that are discoverable using auto-discover thechniques (Zeroconf, etc).
+Using sucum one could build an army of servers that are configurable from a single instance so that replacing them is easy and cheap (without human intervention).

 ## Objectives

 * Viriatum based web interface for configuration (scu installation and more)